This series must be read in order. Begin with HELL 1 here.

 Even more disturbing is the selective bias of the King James translation.

-While the word Sheol is mentioned over 70 times in the Old Testament, it is only translated as Hell half of that time.
+While the word Sheol is mentioned over 70 times in the Old Testament, it is only translated as hell half of the time.

 Why is that?